grv07/doc/resume.typ

 #let heading-color = rgb(44, 62, 80)

 #line(length: 100%)
 == *Summary*
-  Backend Developer with 9+ years of experience in *Rust, Python, Django, Actix-Web, Dinstributed System and PostgreSQL*. \n
+  Backend Developer with 9+ years of experience in *Rust, Python, Django, Actix-Web, Dinstributed System and PostgreSQL*.
   Proven track record of optimizing asynchronous systems and leading high-impact projects.

-- Skilled in *Distributed System Design*, *high-performance* development and resilient backend architecture.
+- Skilled in *Distributed System Design*, *high-performance* development and *resilient* backend architecture.
 - Proven track record in leading complex *DB migrations, optimizing performance, and contributing to open-source* projects like Askama and Helix.
 - Passionate about solving deep technical challenges and delivering robust, production-grade software.
 //